 Libretto by Andrea Stolowitz

-By both literal and metaphoric means, this two-act chamber opera looks at the prisons that we force on ourselves and on each other through the exploration of four characters embroiled in a matrix of failed governmental systems that engender violence and unjust incarceration.
-Through this lens we probe the limits of our capacity to understand justice on both a global and individual scale.
+In The Limit of the Sun, four characters, on two sides of the world, are embroiled in a matrix of powerful emotional needs and failed governmental systems that engender violence and unjust incarceration.
+Through their experience we probe the limits of our capacity to connect across time and space, and to understand justice on both a global and individual scale.

-Assam: tenor, early 20’s, born in a post-colonial African nation that has dissolved into a decades-long civil war.
+ASSAM: tenor, early 20’s, from a post-colonial nation that has dissolved into a decades-long civil war.

-Judith: mezzo-soprano, late 30’s, a first generation immigrant to North America, and a federal agent.
+JUDITH: mezzo-soprano, mid 30s, a first generation immigrant to the West and a federal agent.

 String Quartet and Electronics